aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/README_UBAC.md

 ## Developer testing / troubleshooting notes

-To run LMA UI locally, see [How to run LMA UI Locally](./source/ui/README.md)
+- To run LMA UI locally, see [How to run LMA UI Locally](./source/ui/README.md)
+- To contribute to the solution, report bugs or issues, see [Contributing Guidelines](../CONTRIBUTING.md)